The 8 Best Golf Iron Shafts

 Cons

-They perform like steel shafts but have the weight of graphite, so you can add a few more mphs to every swing without making any changes to your swing or body.
+They perform like steel shafts but weight graphite, so you can add a few more mphs to every swing without changing your swing or body.
 This is top-tier technology from one of the world’s most advanced golf shaft manufacturers.

 Rating: 4.75